Open-Fuego/my-nature-study/README.md

 ## Get started!

-1. Go to repository Electrate Fuego repository: [Here](https://github.com/Pitt-Fuego/my-nature-study)
+1. Go to repository the My Nature Study repository: [Here](https://github.com/Open-Fuego/my-nature-study)

 2. Click "Code" then "Download ZIP" to your local computer.